subdense/dashboard/Processes/FLAIR-HUB2BF.md

 # Process : FLAIR-HUB2BF workflow

-* This is the description of the process FLAIR-HUB2BF workflow which consists in generating building footprints for the IasiStudy (https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2024.
+* This is the description of the process FLAIR-HUB2BF workflow which consists in generating building footprints for the [Subdense “IasiStudy”](https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2024.
 This was needed because of the lack of the reliable building footprints in 2024.
 ## InputData 1 : Orthophoto_year1
 Orthophoto for the study area in year 2024 : RO-IAS-Orthophoto-2024.